 - The receipt of a doctoral degree based in part on a psychological dissertation or from a program primarily psychological in nature

-- Prior membership as an APA Member for at least one year and a Member of SCCAP, Clinical Child and Adolescent Psychology
+- Prior membership as an APA and SCCAP Member for at least one year

 - Active engagement at the time of nomination/application in the advancement of psychology in any of its aspects

 - Ten years of acceptable professional experience subsequent to the granting of the doctoral degree

 - For Initial (new) APA Fellows supporting letters from at least three SCCAP Fellows who are familiar with the applicant’s work with supportive statements attesting specifically to significant contributions to psychology and to clinical child and adolescent psychology.
 Letters are NOT required for current Fellows in APA who were previously elected through other Divisions and are seeking SCCAP Fellow distinction.

 - Self-statement identifying applicant’s significant contributions to psychology in general, and to clinical child and adolescent psychology in particular, with a curriculum vita in which these contributions are highlighted.
 The self-statement should address the criteria elaborated in the Policies and Criteria section above

 Additional information about APA Fellow Status is available at http://www.apa.org/membership/fellows/

 Both Initial APA Fellows and SCCAP Fellows applications need to be submitted no later than December 1st for consideration during the next cycle.

 Initial APA Fellow Applications: